Sums Associated with Orbits in the Binary Dynamical System: Estimates for sums, averages and orbits

 If $n\in \cup_{u=0}^{\infty}K_u$, there is a unique $j\in {\mathbb N}$ with $n\in K_j$.
 If $n\in K_0\cup K_1$ we put

 while if $n\in K_j$ with $j\ge 2$ we put

-Note that the functions $\Phi$ and $\Psi$ do not depend upon the initial block $C_0$ which may be empty or non-empty according as to whether the first digit in the binary expansion of $x$ is $0$ or $1$ respectively.
+Note that the functions $\Phi_1$ and $\Psi_1$ do not depend upon whether the initial block $C_0$ is empty or non-empty according as to whether the first digit in the binary expansion of $x$ is $0$ or $1$ respectively.
 Their definitions have been formulated so that, later on, the main results do not need to be stated as separate cases.
-Note also that $\Phi$ and $\Psi$ are constant on each of the intervals $J_1,J_2,\ldots$ and $K_0,K_1, K_2,\ldots$.
-An inspection of the definitions reveals that $\Phi\le \Psi$.
+Note also that $\Phi_1$ and $\Psi_1$ are constant on each of the intervals $J_1,J_2,\ldots$ and $K_0,K_1, K_2,\ldots$.
+An inspection of the definitions reveals that $\Phi_1\le \Psi_1$.